 Format: Due to a stroke in 1994, Ms. Cuthbert's voice is not clearly audible.
 Originally recorded on 1 sound cassette.
 Reformatted in 2010 as 2 digital wav file.
 Duration is 1 hr., 26 min.

-Summary: An interview of Virginia Cuthbert conducted 1995 Aug.
-28, by Robert F. Brown, for the Archives of American Art, in Cuthbert's home, Buffalo, N.Y.
+Summary: An interview of Virginia Cuthbert conducted 1995 August 28, by Robert F. Brown, for the Archives of American Art, in Cuthbert's home, Buffalo, New York.

 Virginia Cuthbert discusses her family background in the Pittsburgh, Pennsylvania area; and her father's love of art and acquaintance with Homer Saint-Gaudens, Director of the Carnegie Museum of Art; her very early art education and, later, her study in Europe on a Syracuse University fellowship; her brief study with Felice Carena in Florence and critiques of her work in London by Augustus John and Colin Gill; her study and friendship in New York with George Luks and the beginning of a long friendship with the composer, Virgil Thompson; graduate study in fine arts at the University of Pittsburgh; her engagement to the future museum director, Andrew Ritchie, its breaking-off, and her marriage to Philip Elliott; her further study at the Carnegie Institute with Alexander Kostellow; and a sketching trip to France and Spain.